BatedUrGonnaDie/salty_bot/README.md

 `!rank` will retrieve the accuracy, pp ranking, level, and username of the streamer.

 `!vote <vote_book> <your_vote>` will allow you to do much more than before.
-If you are mod or broadcaster you can use `<vote_book>` as createvote or removevote, which will create or remove the specified vote book respectively.
+If you are mod or broadcaster you can use `createvote` or `removevote` as `<vote_book>`, which will create or remove the specified vote book respectively.
 For normal users you must put in both of these to enter your vote.  `!votes <optional vote_book>` will output all of the winning votes for each vote category you input.
 If category is specified it will only output the one supplied.

+You can now make custom commands.
+They must be one word commands and only have static text output.
+Currently the only way to add custom commands is to manually add them to the config file.
+Hopefully this will be changed in the future.

 Channel Owner Commands
 ======================